-The 2014 Annual Report includes (i) the audited consolidated financial statements as of and for the year ended 31 December 2014 (the "2014 Audited Financial Statements") and (ii) the comparative unaudited restated consolidated financial statements as of and for the year ended 31 December 2013 (the "2013 Unaudited Financial Statements Restated in 2014").
-Certain comparative data related to 2013 has been restated with respect to the data previously presented in the audited consolidated financial statements as of and for the year ended 31 December 2013, in order to reflect the application of IFRS 10 and the application of IFRS 5 to take into account the economic impact of the sale of the subsidiary Pravex Bank, at that time anticipated to be finalised in 2015.
+The 2016 Annual Report includes (i) the audited consolidated financial statements of the Issuer as of and for the year ended 31 December 2016 (the "2016 Audited Financial Statements") and (ii) the comparative unaudited restated consolidated financial statements of the Issuer as of and for the year ended 31 December 2015 (the "2015 Unaudited Financial Statements Restated in 2016").
+Certain comparative data related to 2015 has been restated with respect to the data previously presented in the audited consolidated financial statements as of and for the year ended 31 December 2015, to take into account the effects of IFRS 5 application, i.e. the profit and loss results for the period ended 31 December 2015 of the subsidiaries Setefi and Intesa Sanpaolo Card, the sale agreement for which was signed in the second quarter of 2016.

-The 2013 Annual Report includes (i) the audited consolidated financial statements as of and for the year ended 31 December 2013 (the "2013 Audited Financial Statements") and (ii) the comparative unaudited restated consolidated financial statements as of and for the year ended 31 December 2012 (the "2012 Unaudited Financial Statements Restated in 2013").
-Certain comparative data related to 2012 has been restated with respect to the data previously presented in the audited consolidated financial statements as of and for the year ended 31 December 2012, in order to reflect the application of IAS 19 and the application of IAS 12 to include among inventories of assets (within caption 150 "other assets"), certain property and other assets deriving from the enforcement of guarantees or purchases at auction, available for sale on the market in the near future and consequent income statement effect.
+The 2015 Annual Report includes (i) the audited consolidated financial statements as of and for the year ended 31 December 2015 (the "2015 Audited Financial Statements") and (ii) the comparative unaudited restated consolidated financial statements as of and for the year ended 31 December 2014 (the "2014 Unaudited Financial Statements Restated in 2015").
+Certain comparative data related to 2014 has been restated with respect to the data previously presented in the audited consolidated financial statements as of and for the year ended 31 December 2014, in order to reflect the changes in the scope of consolidation, that is the reconsolidation of Pravex Bank - previously recorded as discontinued operations in accordance with IFRS 5 - following termination of the sale agreement in the first half of 2015.